j-tai/coman/README.md

 * You put your source code anywhere in the `src` directory, or a subdirectory of `src`.
 * You run `coman`.
 This will automatically find which source file you are working on and will compile and run it.
 * You put tests in the `test` directory.
-* You run `coman -T`.
+* You run `coman test`.
 This will run each test and display the results.

 Simple, right?